 I saw two degustation menus.
 I try my best to order these when possible but I had just polished off a hearty (but underwhelming) one at Laris the night before.
 Dare I try again?
 I decided to go against my usual grain and order the vegetarian tasting menu.
 I thought it might be lighter than the other options but still gave me a chance to try out some of the chef’s signature dishes.

-I was promptly served two complimentary baskets of pastries and breads… so much for a lighter night out They were both superb and set the tone for the meal I was about to enjoy.
+I was promptly served two complimentary baskets of pastries and breads… so much for a lighter night out

 Then came the amuse trio of pumpkin tart, beetroot mousse, and I’m sorry I didn’t hear what the third one was.
 I absolutely loved the beetroot mousse… beets are a flavor I’m loving more and more lately and these were presented in a new and exciting texture that helped take the taste beyond just plain beet.